yudaishimanaka/hizuru/README.md

 All you need is a [Windows Terminal](https://github.com/microsoft/terminal).

 ## Install
-Download from the [release](https://github.com/yudaishimanaka/hizuru/releases/tag/v1.0.0) according to your computer architecture.
+1. Download from the [release](https://github.com/yudaishimanaka/hizuru/releases/tag/v1.0.0) according to your computer architecture.
+2. Unzip and register the PATH of the command.
+3. Set the `HIZURU_IMAGE_PATH` environment variable.
+    ```powershell
+    [Environment]::SetENvironmentVariable("HIZURU_IMAGE_PATH", "C:\hoge\fuga", "User")
+    ```

 ## Usage
+Place the background image directly under the HIZURU_IMAGE_PATH directory, then simply run the command.

 Only one subcommand and flag.

 Change background image.
 `hizuru change`

-If you are using the preview version.
+If you are using the preview version of the Windows Terminal.
 `hizuru --preview change`

 ## Licence